WKillette/Mars-News/README.md

 3. Extract the titles and preview text of the news articles that you scraped.
 Store the scraping results in Python data structures as follows:

-      * Store each `title` and `preview` pair in a Python dictionary.
+      * Store each title-and-preview pair in a Python dictionary.
 And, give each dictionary two keys: `title` and `preview`.
 An example is the following:

      'title': "Mars Rover Begins Mission!",
       'preview': "NASA's Mars Rover begins a multiyear mission to collect data about the little-explored  planet."